UCLAdeepvision/CS269-projects-2022spring/_posts/2022-04-22-team13-Interactive-Driving-Scenarios.md

 ## Motivation

 Human interaction will help the performance of reinforcement learning and autonomous driving from many aspects: On the one hand, human could provide necessary guidance to RL agents during driving.
-On the other hand, human involvement could augment the complexity and diversity of driving scenarios, so that it could better test the generalization ability of RL agents.
+On the other hand, human involvement could augment the complexity and diversity of driving scenarios, so that it could further facilitate the generalization ability of RL agents.
 Including human in the loop also makes the scenarios closer to the situations in real-world applications, where human collaborate with AI in driving tasks.

 ## Implementations